xdoviss/cognify/README.md

 - Add styling to word recall game
 - Add `How To Play` dialog, invoked by button, to word recall
 - Added type-racer basic functionality with some simple features
+-
 ### 09/25 - 10/02
--Added TypeRacerController.cs and also started getting the text for targetText from the internet -Tried adding the functionality to check automatically whether the user's input is the same as the target in TypeRacer
+- Added TypeRacerController.cs and also started getting the text for targetText from the internet
+- Tried adding the functionality to check automatically whether the user's input is the same as the target in TypeRacer
+- Implemented basic functionality for Square Board Recall game.
+- Added logic to track score and maintain health between rounds in Square Board Recall.
+- Implemented shuffling and resetting of cards after all pairs are matched, without resetting the health.
+- Ensured game flow continues smoothly between rounds while preserving the player's current score and health.